 To use the commands, select the cells that you want to be read then click the Speak Cells button.

 The computer voice will speak the values of the cells you selected.
-To switch between speak by rows or speak by columns, just click on their corresponding buttons:
+BY default, it will read them by rows.
+To switch between speak by rows or speak by columns, just click on their corresponding buttons as shown in the screenshot above.

-This buttons acts like a switch.
-Only one is active so when you click one of them, the other one gets deactivated.
+These two buttons act like a switch.
+Only one is active, so when you click one of them, the other one gets deactivated.
+Also, the last button is the Speak cells on Enter option.
+When you click on this button, it will speak any cell when you press the Enter key.

-This is one of the best accessibility features of MS Office 2007.
+This is one of the best accessibility features of Microsoft Excel.
 This feature helps me validate data in cases when I’m too tired to accurately read the values of many cells.
+Enjoy!